 Our family loves living in New York City.
 There’s the convenience of having a pharmacy, pizza shop, deli, and coffee shop on every block.
 There’s an endless supply of cultural activities, food options, and parent-friendly amenities at your fingertips.

 Sometimes, though, it’s refreshing to break away from big city life.
 With a pregnant wife and baby No. 2 expected this spring, the spontaneity in our lives will be restricted for a while.
 So, when our family was invited along for a weekend getaway to review Woodloch Pines Resort, an all-inclusive retreat, we literally jumped at the opportunity.

-Last weekend, our family roadtripped to the Poconos for a unique, action-packed winter adventure at Woodloch Pines Resort.
-Lasting memories were made.
+Last weekend, our family road-tripped to the Poconos for a unique, action-packed winter adventure and lasting memories were made.
 Laughs were overflowing.
 Fears were overcome.
 Quality family time was at the center of everything.

 1. Leisurely family meal time